Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `object`

+*Read-only*.
 The actor object that maps to this mobile.

 **Returns**: